 See the Arc'teryx Patera Parka

 Packing a smart mix of down and synthetic insulation inside a waterproof shell, the Arc’teryx Patera Parka is built to handle the moderately cold, wet winters that are common in the Pacific Northwest.
 To be clear, this is an urban-focused design that is not intended to keep you warm in a full-on arctic blast with sub-zero temperatures—look to a longer-cut and more insulated option like the Patagonia Down With It Parka for that use—but the Patera truly excels in climates like Arc’teryx’s hometown of Vancouver, BC.
 In terms of insulation, the parka’s core and outside of the arms have 5 ounces of premium 750-fill down, and Arc’teryx boosts the wet-weather protection by inserting a thin layer of synthetic fill over top (and underneath the waterproof shell).
-Finally, moisture-prone areas like the hood, hem, collar, and underarms exclusively use 100-gram synthetic fill, which unlike down continues to insulate even when wet.
+Finally, moisture-prone areas like the hood, hem, collar, and underarms exclusively use synthetic fill (60- and 100-g), which unlike down continues to insulate even when wet.
 It all adds up to parka that nicely toes the line between a rain jacket and winter coat.